ruo-mungai/phase-1-dog-project/README.md

 languages used are **HTML**,**Javasctript** and **CSS**

 ## How to search for breed
-head to search section and type in the breed you want images for and hit the serach button
+head to search section and type in the breed you want images for and hit the serach button.

 ## API used
 [dog api](https://dog.ceo/api/breeds/image/random)

 ## License
-MIT license
+MIT license.

 ## Contant
 You can reach me on email: ruomungai@gmail.com